The offence of exceeding the prescribed concentration of alcohol (PCA) while driving is found in s 49(1)(b) of the Road Safety Act 1986 (RSA).

 For an offence against s 49(1)(b), section 50(1A) of the RSA requires a mandatory disqualification from driving.
 If you exceed the PCA, the duration of your disqualification will vary depending on the concentration of alcohol detected in your blood or breath, and whether this is your first or subsequent offence.

-The following table, found in Schedule 1 of the RSA, outlines the disqualification periods for exceeding the PCA on a first or subsequent offence.
+Schedule 1 of the RSA, outlines the disqualification periods for exceeding the PCA on a first or subsequent offence.

-As shown, the period of disqualification increases as the BAC increases, and the disqualification period doubles for subsequent offences.
+The period of disqualification increases as the BAC increases, and the disqualification period doubles for subsequent offences.
 A subsequent offence is any drink or drug driving offence in contravention of s 49 (see also s 50AA).

 It is also common for police to lay a charge under s 49(1)(f) as an alternative charge to s 49(1)(b) (see, for example, DPP v Foster; DPP v Bajram).
 However, only one charge will usually proceed, and police generally withdraw this charge and proceed on s 49(1)(f).
 In addition to this, police may lay a careless driving charge and driving under the influence charge.
 Driving under the influence charges can attract more serious penalties than exceeding PCA.
 It is important that you talk to an expert traffic lawyer to assist you with your drink driving charges.